2005 Iranian presidential election

 Presidential elections were held in Iran 17 June 2005, with a second round run-off on 24 June.
-Mohammad Khatami, the previous President of Iran, stepped down on 2 August 2005, after serving his maximum two consecutive four-year terms according to the Islamic Republic's constitution.
-The election led to the victory of Mahmoud Ahmadinejad, the hardline mayor of Tehran, with 19.48% of the votes in the first round and 61.69% in the second.
+Mohammad Khatami, the outgoing president of Iran, stepped down on 2 August 2005, after serving his maximum two consecutive four-year terms according to the Islamic republic's constitution.

+As no candidate received a majority of the vote in the first round, a run-off was held between the top two candidates, former president (1989–1997) Akbar Rafsanjanī and Mahmoud Ahmadinejad, the hardline mayor of Tehran.
+Although Ahmadinejad had finished second in the first round of voting, he won the second round with 63% of the vote.
 Factors thought to have contributed to Ahmadinejad's victory include mobilization of mosque networks and conservative/hardline voters, and a protest vote against corrupt elite insiders and for "new political blood".
-A loyal supporter of conservative Supreme Leader Khamenei, Ahmadinejad kissed the leader's hand during his authorization ceremony.
-Officials reported a turnout of about 59% of Iran's 47 million eligible voters, a decline from the 63% turnout reported in the first round of balloting a week before.
+He was a loyal supporter of conservative Supreme Leader Khamenei.

 Schedule

 Schedule of the election had been decided between the Ministry of Interior and the Guardian Council for 17 June 2005.
 The election will continue as a runoff race, which will take place a week later than the first round of elections, on 24 June 2005.
 The registration of candidates began on 10 May 2005 and continued for five days, until 14 May.
 If the Guardian Council had requested, it may have been extended for five more days, until 19 May.
 The candidates were not allowed to do advertisements, until the final list of approved candidates are known.
 The official period for advertisement was from 27 May to 15 June.

 In the first round, Iranian nationals born on or before 17 June 1990, residing in or outside Iran, were able to vote.
 The election in Iran began on 09:00 local time (04:30 UTC) and while the original deadline was ten hours later on 19:00 (14:30 UTC), the deadline was extended three times by the Ministry of Interior, finally until 23:00 (18:30 UTC).
 Outside Iran, different times are used as the opening and closing hours for the polling offices.
 On the same date, mid-term Majlis elections for Gachsaran, Garmsar, Ghazvin, Ilam, Iranshahr, Jolfa, Marand, Sarbaz, and Shiraz took place together with the runoff elections of Tehran for the Iranian Majlis election of 2004.

 The first three suggestions by the Ministry, for 13 May, 20 May and 10 June 2005, had been rejected by the council.
 The Ministry had mentioned that it is concerned that an election later than 20 May may collide with the final exams of the elementary schools and high schools.

 The second round of the election occurred on 24 June and Iranian nationals born on or before 24 June 1990 were able to vote.
 The election in Iran began at 09:00 local time (04:30 UTC) and the closing time of the voting polls was at 19:00 (14:30 UTC), but was subject to extension by the Ministry of Interior.